nmd2k/Data-Scientist-Udacity/Project-1/blog.md

 Seattle’s neighborhoods vary in charm, from the urban cool of Capitol Hill to the waterfront beauty of Ballard.
 But where are most Airbnbs clustered?

-In our analysis, Capitol Hill took the crown as the neighborhood with the highest number of listings.
+In my analysis, Capitol Hill took the crown as the neighborhood with the highest number of listings.
 This isn’t surprising—it’s close to downtown, packed with nightlife, and known for its artsy vibe.

 If you’re booking an Airbnb in Seattle, chances are you’ll find plenty of options in Capitol Hill, which leads in the number of listings.

 ![Image](./imgs/Top%2010%20Neighborhoods%20by%20Number%20of%20Listings.png)
 *Top 10 neightborhoods by number of listings.*